chrisgoringe/Custom-classifier-training/readme.md

 Other important options are `openai/clip-vit-large-patch14` (used by SD1.5) and `laion/CLIP-ViT-bigG-14-laion2B-39B-b160k` (added by SDXL, and, I believe, Stable Cascade).

+`ChrisGoringe/bigG-vision-fp16` is a 16 bit version of the vision model from `laion/CLIP-ViT-bigG-14-laion2B-39B-b160k` - a 3.43GB download instead of nearly 10GB.

 Other models tested include `apple/aim-600M,` `apple/aim-1B`, `apple/aim-3B`, `apple/aim-7B`, `laion/CLIP-ViT-L-14-DataComp.XL-s13B-b90K`.

 It is possible to use more than one model and have the features concatenated together.
 However, this currently isn't support at the command line.